aclark4life/parse2plone/README.txt

 ============

-``Parse to Plone`` is an lxml/soup parser (in the form of a Buildout recipe) to get content from static HTML files into Plone.
+``Parse to Plone`` is an lxml/soup parser (in the form of a Buildout recipe) to easily get content from static HTML files into Plone.

 Install
 -------